 RISK DUTY.
 A Credit Union director must understand the specific activities in which his or her Credit Union engages.
 In particular, a director must understand not only how these activities generate revenue for the Credit Union but also the various risks associated with these activities that could lead to financial loss.

-To do their job in a meaningful manner, it is essential that directors understand the risks found in depository institutions:
+To do their job in a meaningful manner, directors must understand the risks found in depository institutions:

 Credit,